dcernst/PinyonsPines/results.md

 ### 2019

 The weather got the better of us on day two.
 Rain, snow, and intense wind shut down most of the riders.
 We only had two riders finish the entire route.
+Check out the [Trackleaders replay](http://trackleaders.com/pinyonspines19).

 #### Solo Grand Depart